cceremuga/pypacket/README.md

     * Thank you to everyone who contributed bug reports, enhancements, and pull requests!
     * Support for squelch level and PPM error configuration options.
     * SIGINT is now properly handled, exiting subprocesses before terminating main thread.
-    * If configured with latitude and longitude, will transmit an IGate beacon to APRS-IS every 10 minutes (configurable).
+    * If configured with latitude and longitude, will transmit an IGate beacon to APRS-IS every X minutes (defaulted to 10, configurable).
+    * CLI packet handler has been moved to its own processor class.
 * 5/6/2020 (v4.1)
     * Simple flat file environment variable support via python-dotenv.
 * 11/17/2019 (v4.0)